 Citations for biomedical literature from MEDLINE, additional life science journals, and online books.
 1949-present

 An evidence-based, physician-authored clinical decision support resource.
-Registration is required, in order to earn CME, CE, or CPD credits.
-NOTE: To keep your personal login active and retain access on mobile device, you must access UptoDate from a computer every 90 days.
+Registration is required to earn CME, CE, or CPD credits.
+NOTE: To keep your personal login active and retain access on mobile device, you must access UpToDate using your NetID/password from a computer every 90 days and then also “Sign in” to the system using the link in the upper right-hand corner.

 Indexes nursing, allied health, and medical journals, consumer health magazines and newsletters, and health pamphlets.
 1980-present.